keatonmaruyali/sentiment_stock_market_predictor/README.md

 7 days back.

+### SEC Statement Download

+I wanted this project to expand.
+The ML model training is limited by the lack of historical news headlines and tweets, so model performance will never be great, unless we somehow get all that data.

+Instead, this can be used in conjunction with fundamental analysis.
+For fundamental analysis, we require the quarterly statements from the companies of interest.
+Luckily, publicly traded companies submit their unaudited, quarterly statements to the SEC and all these records are publicly accessible.
+Using a Python library (sec_edgar_downloader), we can download these documents and scrape them.

 ### Analysis

 Due to the little data I have tested with, I have manually set the interval window for data